department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional/correspondence-training.md

 layout: page-breadcrumbs.html
 title: Correspondence Training
 template: 4-action-page-pending
+plainlanguage: 11-21-16 certified in compliance with the Plain Writing Act
 concurrence: incomplete
 ---

-If you'd like to learn at home or are located in a remote area, correspondence training may be a good option for you.
-This type of training doesn't have to be completed within a quarter, semester, or term.
-You get coursework assignments in the mail and send them back when completed.
+If you'd like to learn at home or you live far away from any schools, correspondence training may be a good option for you.
+This type of training doesn't have to be finished within a quarter, semester, or term.
+You get coursework assignments in the mail and send them back when you're done.

 <div class="call-out" markdown="1">

 ### Can I use education benefits for correspondence training?

-You can, if you meet the basic requirements for any GI Bill program.
+You can, if you qualify for any GI Bill program.

 ### Who's covered?
 Veterans
 Qualified dependents
-**Exception:** This assistance isn't available for dependents using the Dependents’ Educational Assistance program.
+**Exception:** Dependents using the Dependents’ Educational Assistance program may not enroll in correspondence training.
 </div>

 ### What benefits can I get?

-You may be paid back for the cost of classes
+You can get paid back for the cost of classes.

 ### How do I get these benefits?

 You'll need to apply for benefits.
 [Apply for education benefits](/education/apply-for-education-benefits/).

-Payment amounts are based on the specific GI Bill program you're using.
-If you're enrolled in correspondence training, VA figures your payment amount and pays it quarterly after getting certification from the school that you completed your lessons.
+We base payment amounts on the specific GI Bill program you're using.
+If you're enrolled in correspondence training, we decide your payment amount and then pay it quarterly after your school lets us know that you've finished your course of study.

-For Post-9/11 GI Bill recipients, VA reimburses the actual costs of the school’s in-state tuition and fees, up to the maximum amount allowed by law.
-View the [current payment rates](http://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp).
+If you're covered under the Post-9/11 GI Bill, we pay you back for the actual costs of the school’s in-state tuition and fees, up to the maximum amount allowed by law.
 For all other GI Bill recipients, VA reimburses 55% of the approved costs.
+[View the current payment rates](http://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp).